New Undergrad Application Process

 Apply for housing by May 10, 2020

 Newly admitted students can apply for 2020-2021 academic year housing beginning April 1, 2020.
 You'll need your activated NetID to apply.
 Log in to the Housing Portal to apply.
+Here's a quick video that explains the questions in the housing application.

 When you are in the housing portal you’ll have these options: